david-ewan-campbell/CV/README.md

 **Patience/Communication/Coping with Blockers**

 - Within the Makers course I learnt I can bring the skills of patience and good communication from previous work to a development situation and was able to work on sourcing information about methods that could help further that project and make valuable contributions.
-In the final project we had a significant obstacle with React on how to pull in API data from inputted postcodes, using state 'hooks', but I helped source a key nugget of information that helped progress beyond this major 'blocker'.
+In the final project we had a significant obstacle with React on how to 'pull in' API data via inputted postcodes, using state 'hooks', but I helped source a key nugget of information that helped progress beyond this major 'blocker'.

 **Delegation/Agile Work/Resilience**